FalkensMazeDev/youtube-w-analytics/readme.txt

 == Screenshots ==

-1. Not sure if I am going to do screenshots.
+1. No Screenshot.

 == Changelog ==

 = 1.1 =
-* Initial release of plugin
+* Initial release of plugin.
+Currently it doesnt look like the theme choice is working the way it should.